 Best #5: Elizabethtown

 I think I could watch Elizabethtown every day and never get tired of it.
 The story centers on a shoe designer whose latest invention backfired, causing major recalls and a loss of close to a billion dollars.
 He's ready to kill himself when he gets a call from his sister that his dad has died.
 He now must travel to Elizabethtown, Kentucky to bury his father.
-He planned a simple burial so that he could return home and finish what he started, but his plans are derailed when he meets a flight stewardess who aims to change his life for the better.
+He plans a simple burial so that he can return home and finish what he started, but his plans are derailed when he meets a flight attendant who aims to change his life for the better.
 The film is beautiful, dramatic, emotional, and oftentimes hilarious.
 Orlando Bloom and Kirsten Dunst have remarkable chemistry and Jessica Biel added to the mix makes the film that much more interesting.
 I give Elizabethtown a 4 out of 4.

-Every actor experiences their bad projects.
+Every actor has their bad projects.
 Fortunately, for the most part, Jessica Biel has learned from her bad choices and has chosen some rather incredible roles as of late.
 But, since we have already discussed the best of the great, we now move to the worst of the bad.
 I give you the five worst films of Jessica Biel.

 Worst #1: Accidental Love